irismod/nft/spec/02_messages.md

 }
 ```

 ## MsgTransferNFT

 This is the most commonly expected MsgType to be supported across chains.
-While each application specific blockchain will have very different adoption of the `MsgMintNFT`, `MsgBurnNFT` and `MsgEditNFTMetadata` it should be expected that most chains support the ability to transfer ownership of the NFT asset.
+While each application specific blockchain will have very different adoption of the `MsgMintNFT`, `MsgBurnNFT` and `MsgEditNFT` it should be expected that most chains support the ability to transfer ownership of the NFT asset.
 The exception to this would be non-transferable NFTs that might be attached to reputation or some asset which should not be transferable.
 It still makes sense for this to be represented as an NFT because there are common queriers which will remain relevant to the NFT type even if non-transferable.
 This Message will fail if the NFT does not exist.
 By default it will not fail if the transfer is executed by someone beside the owner. **It is highly recommended that a custom handler is made to restrict use of this Message type to prevent unintended use.**

 | **Field** | **Type**         | **Description**                                                                                               |
 |:----------|:-----------------|:--------------------------------------------------------------------------------------------------------------|